psx95/learning-go/control-flow/looping.md

  #### Looping through collections
- Unlike basic looping where we can loop till some condition evaluates to false, when looping through collections, Go has built-in signals that indicate when the program has iterated over every memeber of the collection once.
+ Unlike basic looping where we can loop till some condition evaluates to false, when looping through collections, Go has built-in signals that indicate when the program has iterated over every member of the collection once.

  In Go, the `range` keyword indicates that we are looping through collections.
 The collections here can be -
  1. arrays